 This recipe says to let it rest for 15 minutes, but if you aren’t hell-bent on serving piping hot meat, then let it rest for an hour.
 It’s so sad to cut into a beef tenderloin only to have it bleed the lovely, salty juices all over the platter because it hasn’t rested long enough.

-I did not use the compound butter because I was serving it cold and sliced thin, to be placed atop baguette rounds.
-Instead I used a sauce of whipped creme fraiche with chives, dijon and horseradish to accompany.
+I didn’t use the compound butter because I was serving it cold and sliced thin, to be placed atop baguette rounds.
+Instead, I used a sauce of whipped creme fraiche with chives, dijon, and horseradish to accompany.